aboutcode-org/scancode-toolkit/ROADMAP-ABOUTCODE.rst

 - MatchCode matching engine

   - embed a SCIO with a matching pipeline for match a whole codebase at once
-    - expore new endpoint for matching whole codebase
+    - explore new endpoint for matching whole codebase
   - support multiple SCIO workers for indexing
   - implement proper ranking of matched code results
   - refactor directory matching to be a pre-matching step to file matching